ammarlakis/ammarlakis.com/src/articles/secrets-management.md

 ### Automating Secrets Management with GitHub Actions

-GitHub Actions automate the entire secrets management lifecycle—from creation and updates to deletion and deployment.
-Here’s how this works:
+GitHub Actions automate the entire secrets management lifecycle - from creation and updates to deletion and deployment.
+Here's how this works:

 1. **Branch-Based Updates**
    When a secret change is needed, a new branch is created.
 This isolates the update process and enables peer review and policy enforcement before merging.